jcruden/operation-pahrump/FIREBASE_SETUP.md

 ### Option 2: Using Firebase Console (Manual)

 1. Go to [Firebase Console](https://console.firebase.google.com/)
-2. Select your project: `operation-water-rock`
+2. Select your project: `operation-pahrump`
 3. Go to **Firestore Database**
 4. Click **Start collection** or use existing collections